 Meditation Is Not A By-Pass

-Even in a time of quiet, our solitude ferments into upheavals of rage and despair.
+Yes, even in moments of quiet our solitude may ferment into upheavals of rage and despair.
 One student said, "I can't wait to get to the other side of this anger!"
-But when we try to wrestle down our anger with our mind, we only churn up more wrathful thoughts and images from the past, or from the froth of the media.
+But when we try to wrestle down this anger with our mind, what happens?
+We only churn up more wrathful thoughts and images from the past.
 Mind, through mind, will never get to the other side of anger.

 My teacher once said, "Blessed are you when you are confused, for then your mind descends into the heart."
 In such moments of turmoil, it is good to practice a sabbath from mental images.
-Anchored by the breath, one can sink into the space of the heart, and welcome the sacred alchemy of the body.
-The body brings salvation from the mind.
+Anchored by the breath, one sinks into the space of the heart, and welcomes the sacred alchemy of the body.
+The body brings salvation to the mind.

 Use the gift of this body, the gift of pure sensation free from thoughts, to let your anger dissolve into its deeper primordial condition: fear.
 But don't stop there.
-Feel the taste of fear, and it too will transmute into something even more primal: your weariness, your weariness with trying to be in control.
+Feel the taste of fear, and it too will transmute into something even more primal: weariness, weariness with trying to be in control.
+At this nadir, when relief seems so unlikely, we simply give up control - and we are suddenly infused with the irrepressible energy that has nowhere else to go.
+This energy of self-release and expansion cannot be named or labelled.
+It is just the alchemy inherent in Being who we are.

-The safe space of our own flesh is a temple of alchemy, and here its perfectly OK to be out of control.
-It's OK to explore sensations of intense emotion as sensation, not thought.
-We don't have to name the sensations.
-They are roots and hollows leading down into the Groundless at the heart of creation, where fountains of living energy gush from the well of our embodiment.
+The safe space of our own flesh is the temple of this alchemy, where it is perfectly OK to be out of control.
+OK to explore sensations of intense emotion as sensations, not thoughts.
+These nameless threads of consciousness are roots and hollows leading down into the underworld, the Groundlessness at the heart of creation, where fountains of living water gush from the well of our embodiment.

 A bee falls into the ocean of nectar at the center of the rose.
 Yet it does not drown.
 It comes forth laden with the gifts of darkness.